hako-mikan/sd-webui-supermerger/README.md

 ### Merge mode
 #### Weight sum
-Normal merge. alpha is used. if MBW is enabled, MBW base is used as alpha.
+Normal merge.
+Alpha is used.
+If MBW is enabled, MBW base is used as alpha.
 #### Add difference
 Add difference, if MBW is enabled, MBW base is used as alpha
 #### Triple sum